umutcalikyilmaz/STILO/README.md

 ```

-Here, analyze() does not return the analysis results directly.
-Instead, the results are written to CSV files in ~/.stilo/instance/analysis.
+Here, `analyze()` does not return the analysis results directly.
+Instead, the results are written to CSV files in `~/.stilo/instance/analysis`.
 A separate file is created for each pair of problem instance and solver.
 Each file contains the results and the hyperparameters of the best configurations identified for each time limit.